furic/laravel-game-essentials/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/furic/laravel-game-essentials/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/furic/laravel-game-essentials/?branch=main)
 [![Build Status](https://scrutinizer-ci.com/g/furic/laravel-game-essentials/badges/build.png?b=main)](https://scrutinizer-ci.com/g/furic/laravel-game-essentials/build-status/main)

 > Game Essentials for [Laravel 5.*](https://laravel.com/).
 This package is required and used by few packages in [Sweaty Chair Studio](https://www.sweatychair.com) creating the basic data and essential functions for a gaming server backend.
-This provides functions such as registering players and assign the players in a game.
+This provides functions such as registering players and assign the players to a game.
 After that the data can be used for analytics purpose.

 > If you are using other packages that requires this package, this will be added automatically and you do not need to install it manually.
 However, you can still use this package alone without using other packages.